 Punk song on repeat: I don’t have any!
-Please give me some recommendations ASAP so I can go to a punk concert.
+Please give me some recommendations ASAP so I can attend a punk concert.

 EDM Concert Outfit

 I spent my last years of high school living in the Netherlands, so I know a thing or two about what to wear to an EDM concert.
-If you’re not familiar, some of the biggest names in DJing are Dutch: Martin Garrix, Tiesto, Hardwell, Afrojack, you get the gist.
+If you’re unfamiliar, some of the biggest names in DJing are Dutch: Martin Garrix, Tiesto, Hardwell, Afrojack, you get the gist.

-And I love EDM music, it’s the best kind of music to let loose and just feel the beat with the crowd.
-But those concerts usually get really warm because they’re enclosed spaces, so listen carefully on what to wear.
+And I love EDM music; it’s the best kind of music to let loose and just feel the beat with the crowd.
+But those concerts usually get really warm because they’re enclosed spaces, so listen carefully about what to wear.

 Shorts, say it with me: shorts.
-Pants will get too hot, and skirts and dresses are a little bit risky when you’ll be jumping around all night.
+Pants will get too hot, and skirts and dresses are a little bit risky when you are jumping around all night.
 So get some fun shorts and a sparkly top.
 It’s dark in there, so if you’re going to get the DJ’s attention, you’re going to have to be reflecting light.

-Shimmery lips and white eyeliner are my go-tos for EDM concerts.
-I don’t know what it is about white eyeliner, but it makes you look almost alien like and I don’t know why, but that’s always my inspiration for EDM.
+Shimmery lips and white eyeliner are my go-to’s for EDM concerts.
+I don’t know what it is about white eyeliner, but it makes you look almost alien, and I don’t know why, but that’s always been my inspiration for EDM.
 (Maybe it’s because of the movie Megamind.)

-EDM song on repeat: “Hypnotized” by Purple Disco Machine (Just saw him live, and wow)
+EDM song on repeat: “Hypnotized” by Purple Disco Machine (I just saw him live, and wow)

 Country Concert Outfit

-As for your clothes, you can never go wrong with a denim mini skirt.
-Pair that with a fun animal print, probably a farm animal print to be in the dress code.
-But if you’re like me, and basic just isn’t a you thing, throw in a Safari animal to mix things up.
+As for your clothes, you can never go wrong with a denim mini-skirt.
+Pair that with a fun animal print, probably a farm animal print, to be in the dress code.
+But if you’re like me, and basic just isn’t you thing, throw in a Safari animal to mix things up.